umarhassan-mitodl/11.235-fall-2009/content/pages/readings.md

 {{< tdopen >}}

-Swidler, Ann. "{{% resource_link "eebd28ed-b7c3-4981-90ac-b8665d507fde" "Syncretism and Subversion in AIDS Governance: How Locals Cope with Global Demands" %}}." _International Affairs_ 82, no. 2 (2006): 269-284.
+Swidler, Ann. "[Syncretism and Subversion in AIDS Governance: How Locals Cope with Global Demands](https://sociology.berkeley.edu/sites/default/files/faculty/swidler/Swidler%20Syncretism%20and%20Subversion%20in%20Poku%20ed%20AIDS%20and%20Governance.pdf)." _International Affairs_ 82, no. 2 (2006): 269-284.

 Cooley, Alexander, and James Ron.
-"The NGO Scramble: Organizational Insecurity and the Political Economy of Transnational Action." _International Security_ 27, no. 1 (1991): 5-39. ({{% resource_link "678a6207-8db0-433c-987b-14dee692b6f7" "PDF" %}})
+"The NGO Scramble: Organizational Insecurity and the Political Economy of Transnational Action." _International Security_ 27, no. 1 (1991): 5-39. ([PDF](https://www.jstor.org/stable/3092151?seq=1#metadata_info_tab_contents))

-Sanyal, Bishwapriya. "{{% resource_link "cdb217ef-cb6f-4f99-af0f-d309a862b0d9" "Antagonistic Cooperation: A Case Study of Nongovernmental Organizations, Government and Donors' Relationships in Income-Generating Projects in Bangladesh" %}}." _World Development_ 19, no. 10 (1991): 1367-1379.
+Sanyal, Bishwapriya. "[Antagonistic Cooperation: A Case Study of Nongovernmental Organizations, Government and Donors' Relationships in Income-Generating Projects in Bangladesh](http://dx.doi.org/10.1016/0305-750X(91)90079-W)." _World Development_ 19, no. 10 (1991): 1367-1379.

 ### Recommended

 McCormick, Dorothy, Winnie Mitullah, and Erick Manga.
 "Extent and Forms of Donor Proliferation and Coordination in Kenya: the Case of Inclusive Industrialization and Governance Reform, 2000-2005."
 Working paper.
 Kenya, University of Nairobi, Institute for Development Studies, 2007.
 (Strongly recommended: pp. 1-48; rest optional.)

 Killick, Tony, Carlos N. Castel-Branco, and Richard Gerster.
 "Perfect Partners?
 The Performance of Programme Aid Partners in Mozambique."
-Report to Programme Aid Partners and the Government of Mozambique, 2004. ({{% resource_link "6167ad4e-18fb-42f9-aaa0-c8ee97cda324" "PDF" %}})
+Report to Programme Aid Partners and the Government of Mozambique, 2004. ([PDF](https://evalafrica.files.wordpress.com/2009/12/perfect-partners-the-performance-of-programme-aid-partners-in-mozambique.pdf))

 ### The new donor world: competition (as vs. collaboration)

-Associated Press. "{{% resource_link "300e42b4-3f51-497a-88d5-7c9ee1d86510" "Britain May Withhold World Bank Donation" %}}." _The New York Times_, September 19, 2006.
+Associated Press. "[Britain May Withhold World Bank Donation](https://www.nytimes.com/2006/09/14/business/worldbusiness/14iht-corrupt.html)." _The New York Times_, September 19, 2006.

-Perlez, Jane. "{{% resource_link "5eea7803-6547-4992-bc76-faf2053387c3" "China Competes with West on Aid to its Neighbors" %}}." _The New York Times_, September 19, 2006.
+Perlez, Jane. "[China Competes with West on Aid to its Neighbors](http://www.nytimes.com/2006/09/18/world/asia/18iht-web.0918aid.2845121.html)." _The New York Times_, September 19, 2006.

-Bruck, Connie. "{{% resource_link "6cb4c624-eda3-454d-81b2-387b3934daf3" "Millions for Millions: This Year's Nobel Peace Prize Winner and Some High-Tech Entrepreneurs are Competing to Provide Credit to the World's Poor" %}}." _The New Yorker_ 82, no. 3 (October 30, 2006).
+Bruck, Connie. "[Millions for Millions: This Year's Nobel Peace Prize Winner and Some High-Tech Entrepreneurs are Competing to Provide Credit to the World's Poor](http://www.newyorker.com/archive/2006/10/30/061030fa_fact1)." _The New Yorker_ 82, no. 3 (October 30, 2006).

-Malkin, Elisabeth. "{{% resource_link "97429031-69eb-4dbc-9f02-fd9b4cd96903" "Microfinance's Success Sets off a Debate in Mexico" %}}." _The New York Times_ (Business Section), April 5, 2008.
+Malkin, Elisabeth. "[Microfinance's Success Sets off a Debate in Mexico](http://www.nytimes.com/2008/04/05/business/worldbusiness/05micro.html)." _The New York Times_ (Business Section), April 5, 2008.

 {{< tdclose >}}